unhcr-americas/ageingonthemove/README.md

 It uses a customized version of the [distill package](https://rstudio.github.io/distill/website.html).

+The advantage of this approach is to generate quickly a well-themed microsite without cding any html/css/javascript as the content will be only a [mark-down document]

 The aim is to reproduce the look and feel from other UNHCR microsite like -

  * [Desperate journeys](https://www.unhcr.org/desperatejourneys/)